The following post is from Jessica of GoodCheapEats and LifeasMOM: 5 More Easy Pantry Meals for Busy Weeknights

 Dinnertime can be a crazy affair at our house.
 With six kids hungry and a husband, too, I can be pressed to get all the components on the table in short order.
 I want us to be able to savor mealtimes and not feel rushed.
 And I love it that we can reconnect with one another after a long day.

 One thing that I’ve found to be helpful in meal planning is to have the meals build on each other throughout the week.
 In last month’s Pantry Meal Plan, leftover meal components from one night enhanced dinner on a second night.
 Sharing ingredients from night to night not only prevents waste, but it also helps save time.
 Prep work can be done in advance for a number of meals.
+Also, once you try, you’ll realize how life-changing can be to prep chicken ahead of time.

 Bacon and Chicken are two fantastic proteins that go well in a lot of different applications.
 They are the stars in this month’s Pantry Meal Plan, featuring Bacon and Cheddar Quiche, Baked Chicken, Chicken & Rice Soup, Mac & Cheese, and Sandwich Night.
 You’ll find these meals easy to pull together, and several parts of each meal can be prepared in advance.